-Deductions under 80G
+Deductions under Section 80G

-2.48 Though the internal auditor is auditing the NPO, the auditor should get acquainted with the tax impact to the donor as this can be useful in the audit.
-E.g. copies of receipts can serve as audit evidence for verifying donations received by the entity.
-More implications are discussed in chapter related to audit.

-2.49 Section 80G of the Income Tax Act, 1961 sets forth the types of donations that are tax-deductible.
-Contributions to various funds, institutions, charitable institutions are exempt.
+- 2.47 An NPO can get tax exemption by getting registered and complying with conditions mentioned in the applicable acts.
+If the NPO possesses an Section 80 G certificate, the donor also receives financial benefit in the form of income tax exemption.
+Thus, an NPO can attract more contributors by obtaining the Section 80G certificate.
+Section 80 G of the income tax provides deduction to the taxpayers on donations made to charitable institutions and specified trusts/ funds.
+The assessee claiming the deduction can be individual, HUF, Company, etc. Only specified donation mentioned in the income tax act are eligible for deduction.
+Finance Act, 2017 has inserted Section 80 G (5D) under which no deduction will be allowed in respect of any donation of any sum exceeding Rs.
+2000 unless it is paid by any other mode other than by cash.
+In-kind contributions do not qualify for deductions under Section 80 G. - 2.48 Section 80G of the Income Tax Act, 1961 sets forth the types of donations that are tax-deductible for donors.
+Contributions to various funds, institutions, charitable trust, etc are exempt.
 The percentage of exemption differs for various types of entities.
-Donor get a 100% deduction for donations to entities listed under section 80G (2) which comprises mainly of funds set up by Central or State Government or local authority .For entities not specifically enumerated in section 80G, donors may deduct 50% of their contributions to such organizations, provided the following conditions are met.[Section 80G(5)]:
+Donor get a 100% deduction for donations to entities listed under Section 80G (2) which comprises mainly of funds set up by Central or State Government or local authority.
+For entities not specifically enumerated in Section 80G, donors may deduct 50% of their contributions to such organizations, provided the following conditions are met.
+[Section 80G (5)]: - (i) The institution or fund was created for charitable purposes in India and provisions of Section 11 and Section 12 apply to it;